DamianDream/vite-dba-boilerplate/README.md

 │   ├── favicon	            # Folder for your web page favicon │   ├── images                 # Folder for your public images
 ├── src                     # Source code
+│   ├── assets	            # Folder for you assets (fonts, images, etc...)
-│   ├── fonts	            # Folder for your fonts
+|   │    ├── fonts	            # Folder for your fonts
-│   ├── img                 # Folder for your images
+|   │    ├── images                 # Folder for your images
+|   ├── components	        # Folder for your components
 │   ├── js                  # Javascript files of your project
-│   ├── scss                # SCSS styles for your project
+│   ├── partials                  # HTML Partials files of your project │   ├── scss                # SCSS styles for your project
 ├── .gitignore              # Files and folders to be ignored by Git ├── .prettierrc              # Prettier configuration file